-After reading on Pink and Green Mama about experimenting with homemade paint brushes, we have been exploring painting with all different sorts of tools this year.
+Have you ever tried making homemade paint brushes?
+We have been exploring painting with all different sorts of tools to make our own DIY paint brushes.
 Recently we tried making our own paint brushes with pom poms, and they worked very well for us.

 Originally I was planning to paint with cotton balls.
 Then I saw the pom poms sitting right next to them and thought they would probably hold up better as the kids were painting.
 We were doing a black and white painting to go along with our P is for Panda theme, so we only used two colors.

 To set up the activity we pinched one-inch pom poms with clothespins.
 I matched the color to the paint color so the kids would have a little help remembering which pom pom went with which paint.
 This turned out to be a big help, and it would probably be even more helpful if we were using more colors.

 First the kids explored making dots with the pom pom paint brushes.